Carl Cofield: Classical Theatre of Harlem

 In 2018, Cofield was appointed Associate Artistic Director of Classical Theatre of Harlem.

-In 2014, Cofield directed the 50th anniversary production of LeRoi Jones' Dutchman, as a joint venture with National Black Theatre and Classical Theatre of Harlem.
+In 2014, Cofield directed the 50th anniversary production of Amiri Baraka's Dutchman, as a joint venture with National Black Theatre and Classical Theatre of Harlem.
 His 2015 production of The Tempest was set in Hispaniola.

 Cofield directed a production of Macbeth in 2016, Antigone in 2018, and for his 2019 production of The Bacchae Cofield was described as taking advantage "of the outdoor setting with an electrifying staging that constantly breaks the fourth wall, bringing us mortals closer to the deities onstage."

 In 2021, Cofield directed Will Power's Seize the King, a re-writing of Richard III, that was described as "both monumental and minimalist."
+Cofield's 2022 production of Twelfth Night was hailed by The New York Times as one of the best productions that year and for its direction.

 Service to the arts

 Cofield has been involved in the development of numerous theatrical projects.
 In 2014, he was a director for the play festival, 48 Hours in Harlem, through the National Black Theatre.
 In 2017, he directed a series of six plays commissioned by the McCarter Theatre at Princeton, for the program, the "Princeton and Slavery Plays."
 In 2019, he directed The Kept Private, a documentary theatre play, at Jeremy Davidson Storyhorse Theatre.